 Apache, on behalf of the Partnership, seeks and negotiates oil and gas marketing arrangements with various marketers and purchasers.
-The Partnership's oil and condensate production during 2006 was purchased largely by Plains Marketing LP at market prices.
+The objective is to maximize the value of the crude oil or natural gas sold by identifying the best markets and most economical transportation routes available to move the oil or natural gas.
+The oil contracts are generally thirty (30) day evergreen contracts and renew automatically until cancelled by either party.
+The Partnership's oil and condensate production during 2007 was purchased largely by Shell Trading Company at market prices.

-Effective with July 2003 production, the Managing Partner began directly marketing the Partnership's and its own U.S. natural gas production.
+The Managing Partner markets the Partnership's and its own U.S. natural gas production.
 Most of Apache's and the Partnership's natural gas is sold on a monthly basis at either monthly or daily market prices.
 The Partnership believes that the sales prices it receives for natural gas sales are market prices.